DryCreamer/passport-saml-EntraID/README.md

 Use ctrl+c to stop the server

-# Editing the Cofiguration and Claims
+# Editing the Configuration and Claims

 Under /config, edit the config.js file to have the client id, tenant saml2 link, and the cert from the Enterprise Application
 	the cert needs to be all one line, inside the ''